Recently at our Slide Design training, a participant asked us if there is a fast and easy way to make puzzles in PowerPoint.

 See what other layouts you can create (for example, to add longer text descriptions or create an interesting timeline).

-And here’s timeline example:
+And here’s a timeline example:

 If you have questions about puzzles or other tricks for creating graphical slides, please let us know in the comments.

 PS.
-To learn more such tricks, I invite you to our training Creating effective graphic slides.
+To learn more such tricks, I invite you to our training on Creating effective graphic slides.
 Or let us design such slides for you.